How To Be A Proofreader Without A Degree

 I’m going to reveal why you don’t need a degree or diploma, as well as what qualities and skills you truly need to succeed as a proofreader.

-The truth is, you don’t need a special certificate or diploma in proofreading to apply for jobs or start working as a proofreader.
-Heck, you don’t even need a degree to work in publishing anymore.
+The truth is, you don’t need a special certificate or diploma in proofreading to apply for jobs or to start working as a proofreader.
+Heck, you don’t even need a degree to work in publishing anymore!

 Proofreaders Come From Different Backgrounds

-I don’t have an English degree and I’ve been a successful proofreader for over 15 years.
+I don’t have an English degree and I’ve been a successful proofreader and editor for over 16 years.
 In university I studied media and communications, after which I attended a post-graduate program in book and magazine publishing.

 Many of my proofreading and editing friends come from various backgrounds and most of them don’t have English degrees, either.
-They have degrees, diplomas and certificates in history, anthropology, film, philosophy and marketing, to name a few.
+They have degrees, diplomas, and certificates in various subjects like history, anthropology, film, philosophy, and marketing, to name a few.

 Studying in a post-secondary capacity gives you more exposure to different levels of language use, and forces you to learn how to write, but you can definitely pursue a career as a proofreader with a high school diploma as your foundation.
 You would just have to take classes to develop your skills.